The Student Journals: Exclusives

 On 16 May 2011, The Student Journals reporter Sabine Saade broke the story that Ben Ali did not intend to abdicate, after the Independent's foreign correspondent Robert Fisk revealed it in an exclusive interview: "He wanted to drop off his family in Saudi Arabia and take the next plane to Tunisia at 7:30am but the crew that accompanied him to Riyadh flew back at 1.30 am without him."

 Notable Interviews

 The website has interviewed important personalities including the Director of Amnesty International UK, Kate Allen, Foreign Correspondent for The Independent, Robert Fisk and the editor of the Hurriyet Daily News, Mustafa Akyol.

 Projects

 TSJ Advisors

 The Student Journals has launched several projects since its creation.
 Through the TSJ Advisors Scheme professional journalists edit articles for the website in order to help students becoming better journalists and improve their writing.
 Contributing journalists include Deputy Editor of the New Statesman Helen Lewis, News Editor of Guardian.co.uk Jonathan Haynes, Assistant Books editor of The Daily Telegraph Sameer Rahim, and freelance journalist Dan Hancox.

 TSJ Youth

-TSJ Youth allows students not yet at university to write for the site, to give younger students the same platform.
-Each student writing for TSJ Youth is given a great deal of feedback and support from editors to help improve their writing.
+TSJ Youth allows students not yet to write for the site, but to give younger students the same platform.
+Each student writing for TSJ Youth is given feedback and support from editors to help improve their writing.